Department of Commerce

 Office of Inspector General Improper Payments Efforts

-The OIG Hotline: Report Fraud, Waste, Abuse, and Whistleblower Reprisal:
+Report Fraud, Waste, Abuse, and Whistleblower Reprisal:

-Executive Order 13520, Reducing Improper Payments, established a requirement for a central website that will contain current and historical improper payments information.
-The Department of the Treasury, in coordination with the Department of Justice and the Office of Management and Budget, established the http://www.PaymentAccuracy.gov web site to create a centralized location to publish information about improper payments made to individuals, organizations, and contractors.
-This web site also provides a centralized place where the public can report suspected incidents of fraud, waste, and abuse, and contains information about 1) current and historical rates and amounts of improper payments; 2) why improper payments occur; and 3) what agencies are doing to reduce and recover improper payments.
+Executive Order 13520 established a requirement for a central website that will contain current and historical improper payments information.
+Treasury, in coordination with the U.S. Department of Justice and OMB, established the PaymentAccuracy.gov web site to create a centralized location to publish information about improper payments made to individuals, organizations, and contractors.
+This web site also provides a centralized place where suspected incidents of fraud, waste, and abuse can be reported, and contains information about 1) current and historical rates and amounts of improper payments; 2) why improper payments occur; and 3) what agencies are doing to reduce and recapture improper payments.
 The website also contains extensive information, guidance, and links to other useful resources for addressing improper payments.